Mentored Community Engagement Experience (Second Requirement)

 The second requirement for the Graduate Certification in Community Engagement is the mentored community engagement experience.
-The mentored community engagement experience is an opportunity to collaborate with a community partner and a faculty mentor on a project in a real-world, community setting.
-The goal is to implement core engagement concepts introduced during the core competency seminars and to gain practical experience collaborating with community partners.
+The mentored community engagement experience is an opportunity to collaborate with a community partner and a mentor on a project in a real-world, community setting.
+The goal is to implement engagement concepts introduced during the workshops and to gain practical experience collaborating with community partners.

-Mentored community engagement experiences can be any form of community-engaged scholarship, including community-engaged research and creative activities, community-engaged teaching and learning, community-engaged service and practice, and/or community-engaged commercialized activities.
+Mentored community engagement experiences can be any form of community-engaged scholarship, including community-engaged research, creative activities, teaching and learning, service and practice, and/or commercialized activities.

 In order for a potential experience to be approved for the Graduate Certification in Community Engagement requirement, it must: